NREL/HPC/index.md

 These docs are driven by the NREL HPC community.
 If you would like to contribute or recommend a topic to be covered please open an issue or pull request in the repository.

 [Docs repository](https://github.com/NREL/hpc){: .btn .btn-blue }

+## Calendar
+Calendar of training events and office hours for NREL's HPC.

+{% include calendar.html %}